Bus registration is now required for all students who plan to ride the bus. Please see "Bus Registration Information" below.

 For those schools where regular bus routes currently exist, bus transportation is guaranteed and fees apply to Level 1 students.

 Level 1 students are:

-- Elementary students who live 1 to 2.5 miles from school.
+- Elementary students living 1 to 2.5 miles from school.

-- Middle school students who live 1.5 to 2.5 miles from school.
+- Middle school students living 1.5 to 2.5 miles from school.